Businesses Can Take Advantage of Available Financial Relief through the CARES Act

 - A tribal small business concern with no more than 500 employees

-The SBA has waived some of its traditional requirements during the covered period, including any personal guarantee on advances and loans below $200,000, that an applicant needs to have been in business for the 1-year period before the disaster, and that they have access to credit elsewhere.
+The SBA has waived some of its traditional requirements during the covered period, including any personal guarantee on loans below $200,000, that an applicant needs to have been in business for the one-year period before the disaster, and that they have access to credit elsewhere.

 Small businesses that have existing non-disaster loans will be getting some relief, too.
 The SBA will pay principal, interest, and associated fees owed on existing covered loans for a six-month period starting at the next payment date.
 The SBA will do the same for existing loans under deferment, beginning with the first payment after the deferral period, and for new loans obtained within six months of the enactment of the CARES Act.